← Back to Blog

 Mashbill: Heaven Hill standard (undisclosed, corn-forward)

 Nose: Toasted marshmallow and graham cracker dominate right out of the glass, with vanilla taffy underneath.
 There’s a fruitiness in the background — maraschino cherries and a little honey — that keeps it from feeling one-dimensional.
 It smells like a s’more, which is either exactly what you’re looking for or a yellow flag depending on your preferences.
+The toasted oak is present without being aggressive; it adds a warmth to the nose rather than a woodsy sharpness.
+(If you want to understand what the toasted barrel is actually doing here, I wrote about that.)

 Palate: Oily and rich in the mouth.
 Burnt sugar and chocolate-covered pecans hit first, then a light orange peel zest cuts through and keeps things from going fully into candy territory.
-The charred oak shows up just enough to remind you this is still bourbon.
-(If you want to understand what the toasted barrel is actually doing here, I wrote about that.)
+The charred oak shows up just enough to remind you this is still bourbon — there’s a backbone under all that sweetness that prevents it from feeling cloying.
+The texture is one of its strengths: coating without being heavy, with enough proof to hold the flavors in place.

-Rating: Middle Shelf - Link to ratings explanations
+Rating: Middle Shelf — Rating system explained